ziishaned/learn-regex/README.md

 ## 2.5 Character Group

-Character group is a group of sub-patterns that is written inside Parentheses `(...)`.
+Character group is a group of subpatterns that is written inside Parentheses `(...)`.
 As we discussed before that in regular expression if we put a quantifier after a character then it will repeat the preceding character.
 But if we put quantifier after a character group then it repeats the whole character group.
 For example,